 - 5 nights in comfortable country inns, private en-suite rooms

-- Daily luggage transport (1 suitcase per person/ max.
-20 kg)
+- Daily luggage transfer (1 suitcase per person / max.
+23kg)

 - 1 bottle of high-level wine in the Wachau Valley per room